African Diaspora Studies

 - Our diversity allows us to draw on faculty, student, staff and community support in order to more deeply engage the most pressing issues facing African diasporic peoples today.

 - In addition, studies have shown that students do better in their classes, and are more likely to complete their programs if they are engaged in curriculum that directly engages their personal experiences.

 Please select the award below to view the degree options and requirements in the college catalog.

-- You will produce effective writing that explores and engages the cultural, political, dialogic and aesthetic traditions and vanguard of the African Diaspora.
+- Produce effective writing that explores and engages the cultural, political, dialogic, and aesthetic traditions and vanguard of the African Diaspora.

-- You will analyze, interpret and synthesize information from a variety of viewpoints within the African Diaspora, in order to solve old problems in new ways, or new problems in old ways.
+- Analyze, interpret, and synthesize information from a variety of viewpoints within the African Diaspora, in order to solve old problems in new ways, or new problems in old ways.

-- You will collaborate with peers of various backgrounds to foster an ethical and accountable learning environment -- both within and outside the classroom.
+- Collaborate with peers of various backgrounds to foster an ethical and accountable learning environment -- both within and outside the classroom.

-- You will identify cross-currents of Black Intellectual Traditions throughout the Diaspora, and locate them within the socio-cultural environment of their origin and development -- as well as their relationship to mainstream popular culture and traditions.
+- Identify cross-currents of Black Intellectual Traditions throughout the Diaspora, and locate them within the socio-cultural environment of their origin and development -- as well as their relationship to mainstream popular culture and traditions.